-Federal law generally prohibits the servicer from making the "first notice or filing” to start a judicial foreclosure or nonjudicial foreclosure until the borrower is over 120 days behind on payments.
+Federal law generally prohibits a mortgage servicer from making the "first notice or filing" (see below) to start a judicial foreclosure or nonjudicial foreclosure until a borrower's mortgage loan obligation is more than 120 days delinquent.

 Your state's foreclosure procedures determine which document is considered the first foreclosure notice or filing.

 A document that you get as part of the foreclosure process—but that isn't initially required to be filed, recorded, or published—isn't considered the first notice or filing even if the servicer later includes the document as an attachment along with another document that's filed, recorded, or published as part of the foreclosure.

 However, under some limited circumstances, the process might start sooner.
 The 120-day rule doesn't apply in the following situations.

 When a mortgage loan is delinquent, and the borrower makes a payment, the servicer must advance the delinquency date (if the servicer normally applies the payment to the oldest outstanding periodic payment).
 So, if you miss a payment, you might remain delinquent for an extended time in a "rolling" delinquency.